nomnomab/lc-rolling-giant/README.md

 ## Changelog

+## 2.1.2

+- Removed a multipler that was applied to the poster rarity for some reason

 ## 2.1.1

 - Removed the soft dependency to LethalSettings, as it somehow broke through a try catch which broke the mod loading.